taoteh1221/Open_Crypto_Tracker/README.txt

 wget --no-cache -O FOLIO-INSTALL.bash https://git.io/JqCvQ;chmod +x FOLIO-INSTALL.bash;sudo ./FOLIO-INSTALL.bash

 Follow the prompts.
-This automated script gives you the options to: install / uninstall a PHP web server automatically, download / install / configure / uninstall the latest version of the Open Crypto Portfolio Tracker app automatically, setup a cron job automatically (for price alerts / price charts), and setup SSH (to update / install web site files remotely to the web server via SFTP) automatically.
+This automated script gives you the options to: install / uninstall a PHP web server automatically, download / install / configure / uninstall the latest version of the Open Crypto Tracker app automatically, setup a cron job automatically (for price alerts / price charts), and setup SSH (to update / install web site files remotely to the web server via SFTP) automatically.

 When the auto-install is completed, it will display addresses / logins to access the app (write these down / save them for future use).